 About Latha Ganti, MD, MS, MBA, FACEP

-Dr. Ganti is also a gifted teacher, as evidenced by her many teaching awards.
+Dr. Ganti is a gifted teacher, as evidenced by her many teaching awards.
 She is the author of the First Aid Clerkship books, which are the number one best sellers amongst medical students.
-Dr. Ganti is a published scholar with over 380 scientific abstracts and manuscripts, and 26 books.
+Dr. Ganti is a published scholar with over 420 scientific abstracts and manuscripts, and 26 books.
 Indeed, one of the talks she frequently gives at national and international meetings is entitled: “Get Published Now!”
-She is a sought after speaker, and has lectured as a Visiting Professor at Harvard Medical School, and in various parts of the world, including Singapore, Hong Kong, Thailand, Denmark, Ireland, Spain, France, India, the United Arab Emirates and the United Kingdom.
+She is a sought-after speaker, and has lectured as a Visiting Professor at Harvard Medical School, and in various parts of the world, including Singapore, Hong Kong, Thailand, Denmark, Ireland, Spain, France, India, the United Arab Emirates and the United Kingdom.

 Dr. Ganti is the founding Editor in Chief for the International Journal of Emergency Medicine, one of the most widely read open access journals in EM.
 Dr. Ganti serves on several committees for ACEP, SAEM, and the American Medical Association.
-She also serves as a Scientific Review Officer for the United States Military’s Congressionally Directed Medical Research Programs and is an active member of AMSUS, the Association of Military Surgeons of the United States.
+She also serves as a Scientific Review Officer for the United States Military’s Congressionally Directed Medical Research Programs and is a member of AMSUS, the Association of Military Surgeons of the United States.

 Dr. Ganti has won over 18 national awards, including the EMRA Academic Excellence award, the ACEP National Faculty Teaching award, the AMA’s William Beaumont Award, the first EMRA Mentorship Award and was also celebrated as one of the “Heroes in Emergency Medicine” by the American College of Emergency Physicians in honor of the organization’s 40th anniversary.
-She won the 2010 American Medical Association Young Physician Section Award for Community Service, for her work on stroke research, education, and outreach- a program she titled BEST for “Better Early Stroke Treatment.”
-Dr. Ganti is also the recipient of the AMA’s “Inspirational Physician Award,” for her work mentoring women physicians as well as the AMA Excellence in Medicine Leadership Award.
+She won the American Medical Association Young Physician Section Award for Community Service, for her work on stroke research, education, and outreach- a program she titled BEST for “Better Early Stroke Treatment.”
+Dr. Ganti is also the recipient of the AMA’s “Inspirational Physician Award” for her work mentoring women physicians as well as the AMA Excellence in Medicine Leadership Award.
 A passionate scholar and lifelong student she also worked as Fulbright scholar, teaching research methodology overseas.
 Dr. Ganti was also honored as a 2013 Fulbright Scholar for her project entitled “Strategy & Innovation in Clinical Research for the Global Health Era.”